Find out how the laws in your state may affect your personal injury claim. Contact the dedicated team near you:Personal Injury Lawyers in

 - Don’t be afraid to say “I don’t know.”
 After an accident, there may be some details you don’t remember.
 If you really don’t know the answer to a question, it’s ok to say so.

 - Be honest.
 We know what you’re probably thinking – that was rule number 1.
-At Colombo Law we only take cases we strongly believe are valid.
+At Colombo Law, our personal injury lawyers only take cases we strongly believe are valid.
 If we took your case, you have no reason to lie.
 The truth is always the best answer.

 What Kind of Questions Might I Be Asked in a Deposition?